bones2421/TriviaGame/README.md

 Trivia Game
-This is, as the title says, a trivia game.
+is, as the title says, a trivia game.
 In this the user is given a quiz, they are then put on a timer.
 They must answer questions in the given time, or they fail.
 If they sucessfully complete the quiz, they are given a score at the end.
 The quiz is themed to make it harder.

 Getting Started
 To run this you only need the deployed link and your browser.